 CART involves a court reporter transcribing a lecture into written language that is then displayed on a laptop computer screen for the student.
 The court reporter may be in the classroom or at a remote location.
-CART services are arranged by the Deaf and Hard of Hearing Services Coordinator in SSD.
+CART services are arranged by the Deaf and Hard of Hearing Services Coordinator in D&A.

 For more information about on site and remote CART, see Texas Closed Captioning.

 Typewell provides a transcript based on meaning rather than the word for word translation provided by CART.
 For more information about Typewell visit the following link: TypeWell- Speech to Text Translation.

 I need a to schedule CART/Typwell.
 Where do I request these services?